How To Choose An Effective PTSD Treatment

 Psychotherapeutic treatments for PTSD

-Successful treatment for PTSD may depend on the individual.
+Successful treatment for PTSD can depend on the individual.
 However, a few factors may influence the success of treatment.

-According to the US Department of Veterans Affairs, the most effective first-line treatments for PTSD are cognitive-behavioral therapy (CBT) and eye movement desensitization and reprocessing (EMDR).
+According to the US Department of Veterans Affairs (VA), the most effective first-line treatments for PTSD are cognitive-behavioral therapy (CBT) and eye movement desensitization and reprocessing (EMDR).
 Other therapies for PTSD may include prolonged exposure therapy and cognitive processing therapy (CPT).

 In some instances, symptoms may be so severe they interfere with psychotherapy.
 Effective therapy often requires "talking through" or "remembering" traumatic memories, and this experience may be difficult or impossible for some people.
-In cases like these, medications might ease symptoms enough to reap the benefits of cognitive therapy.
+In cases like these, medications might ease symptoms so an individual can focus on the treatment plan their therapist builds for them.

 Rawpixel